AN-2001/aoc-23/README.md

 ## building:
 The project is makefile based, everything is tested under linux.
-You may port to other systems by editing makefile.flags but there are no guarantees as I've never done it.
+You may port to other systems by editing makeflags but there are no guarantees as I've never done it.

 By Abed Na'aran